DuncanCragg/OnexOS/README-App.md

 ### So why not base this on the good ole' Web?
 That's got links already!

 See this [this explanation](README-Web.md)!

+### Why do I need more chat or messages or photo walls?

+You don't need to use them!
+But if your whole family and friends are in the LinkCraft universe, it may be convenient.

 ____________________________________